 While the creatures can’t get you back on your feet, they can make it far easier for your party members to help you out.

 This casting of Conjure Animals lasts for 1 hour as normal, but it is special in that it doesn’t require concentration.
 If you are so inclined, you can summon even more allies once you’re back on your feet!

-This creature can only be used once between long rests, but if you are dropping in combat that often then there may be other problems!
+This feature can only be used once between long rests.
+However, if you’re getting dropped in combat that often then there may be other problems!

 The Circle of the Shepherd Druid is ultimately concerned about protecting those under their care.

 They may set off on their adventure with the goal of protecting their furry friends back home, but perhaps they begin to view the party as charges as well.